Study Sequence

 }

-In this case all participants will first see introduction and consent, and then randomly either trial1 or trial2 first, and then the other trial second, followed by the post-survey for everyone.
+first, and then the other trial second, followed by the post-survey

 Studies can be nested to arbitrary depths.
 A frequent use case is a within subjects study where you want to randomize the order a participant sees two conditions in, and then also randomize the order of the trials within each condition.
 That would look like the following.